top of page

 Educational offering are delivered through distance education(hybrid)

-Designed in response to a national and state-wide need, the university's B.A.
+Designed in response to a national and state-wide need, JMVU’s B.A.
 Program in Mental Health and Human Services prepares students for employment in a variety of community-based human services.
 Graduates of the Bachelor’s degree program can pursue successful professional careers involving crisis stabilization, case management, psychosocial and vocational rehabilitation, job coaching, community support work, crisis shelter management, and other services in a variety of agencies and institutions.

 The coursework for the Bachelor’s degree in Mental Health and Human Services is blend of psychology, mental health, human services and liberal arts, while an internship provides students with the opportunity to work in a human service, mental health, or substance abuse rehabilitation agency.